dangoslen/dangoslen-me-site/content/blog/whats-the-point-of-blameless-postmortems.md

 ---
 path: /whats-the-point-of-blameless-postmortems
 date: 2023-05-08T21:13:12
-title: Whats the Point of Blameless Postmortems?
+title: What's the Point of Blameless Postmortems?
 description: The way we respond to incidents says a lot about our culture.
 Are are we learning from our mistakes and accidents or creating a culture of fear?
 keywords:
   - blameless postmortems